 Through California on the Ballot, a statewide initiative, we invite the people of California and beyond to reflect and talk—with journalists, historians, election experts, and more—about the past, present, and future of electoral engagement in California.

-Please join us for this free series of virtual events designed to inspire inquiry and enhance understanding.
-Together, we’ll explore critical questions like:
+In this free series of virtual events, we explore critical questions like:

 What is the history of the California ballot initiative process?